swiss-ai-center/a-guide-to-mlops/pages/get-started/the-tools-used-in-this-guide/index.md

 ### Data annotation

 At the moment, Label Studio is the only solution that allows to annotate many kinds of data.
 Other competitors only allow a certain kind of data.
-Have a look at the [`awesome-data-labeling`](https://github.com/heartexlabs/awesome-data-labeling) git repository for specific alternatives.
+Have a look at the [`awesome-data-labeling`](https://github.com/heartexlabs/awesome-data-labeling) Git repository for specific alternatives.

 ### Model management/deployment